dotindustries/moar/README.md

 # But why?

-Based on [Distributed vue applications](https://markus.oberlehner.net/blog/distributed-vue-applications-loading-components-via-http/) by Markus Oberlehner this registry is a central hub for managing UMD modules for VueJS and ReactJS applications.
+Based on [Distributed vue applications](https://markus.oberlehner.net/blog/distributed-vue-applications-loading-components-via-http/) by Markus Oberlehner this registry is a central hub for managing modules (remote components) for VueJS and ReactJS applications.

 # Try it